5 Kitchen Renovation Errors to Avoid in 2022

 But when it comes to kitchen renovations, planning really is everything – as one of the most used spaces in your home, a poorly thought-out kitchen will bring you headaches for years to come.

-Here are five of the most common kitchen renovation errors to make sure you avoid in 2021.
+Here are five of the most common kitchen renovation errors to avoid in 2022.

 1. Trying to incorporate too many trends

-While kitchen trends can be a great source of inspiration for your renovation, the best kitchens are ones that pick one or two trends and nail the execution.
+While kitchen trends can be a great source of inspiration for your renovation, the best kitchens are those that pick one or two trends and nail the execution.

-If everything in your kitchen design has been sourced from what’s trending, you may find that your kitchen lacks an overall cohesive look and feel.
-Plus, it’s likely to date a lot faster if everything is ‘on-trend.’
+If everything in your kitchen design has been sourced from the latest trends, you may find that your kitchen lacks an overall sense of cohesion.
+Plus, it’s likely to date a lot faster if everything is ‘on-trend,’ which might also impact resale value if you decide to sell down the track.

 Things like colour palettes and door hardware are easy to update over time to keep your kitchen feeling modern, but bigger ticket items will be harder to change down the track.